joetainment/bill-and-buck/README.md

 There is certainly enough depth in the core story to make it interesting to adults.
 It deals with some *very* deep philosophical questions.

 Bill And Buck is not targeted at very young children.
 However, certain content will be made to target.
-Such or short picture books for younger children, which would be mostly illustrations with some text.
+Such as short picture books for younger children, which would be mostly illustrations with some text.

 Ultimately, if it ever became possible, Bill And Buck would be presented in a variety of media.
 In fact much of it was originally planned as a series of short animated films and comics or graphic novels.